electroglyph/ternary_QAT/README.md

 Lightweight ternary QAT for [Ternary-Bonsai](https://huggingface.co/models?search=unpacked%20ternary) unpacked text models.

-Qwen 3.5 is untested right now!
+Qwen 3.5 is currently being tested.

 This is designed from the start to be Unsloth compatible.